WenderHost/ContentXpress-Article-Importer/readme.md

 - Utilizing `WP_Async_Task` for article imports
 - Adding `admin_notices` to alert the user when a batch of articles has completed importing
 - Adding a "Check All" option to set imported posts to "Publish"
+- Updating new author email to match site domain
 - BUGFIX: Fixing original developers' code so that the "Articles per page" drop down will work

 #### 2.1.4